What is Human Resource Management?

 Before you set off on this career path, here’s what you need to know about what companies require from an HR manager:

 What degree is needed to be a human resource manager?
 Employers will typically look for a bachelor’s degree when hiring potential HR professionals for their company, but higher-level management positions often require a master’s degree.
-Many institutions, like North Central College, offer human resource management programs in their undergraduate and master’s offerings.
+Many institutions, like North Central College’s human resource program, offer human resource management programs in their undergraduate and master’s offerings.

 Coursework for this degree will surround: